niderhoff/niderhoff/README.md

-- 👋 Hi, I’m Nicolas Iderhoff
+- 👋 Hi, I’m Nicolas Iderhoff and I work as an Architect for Software which contains AI
-- 👀 I’m interested in Data, Machine Learning, Computer Vision, Automation and CI/CD.
+- 👀 I’m interested in Data Management, Machine Learning, Computer Vision, Automation and DevOps
 - 🌱 I’m currently learning to build an end-to-end MLOps Pipeline (from Labeling to Edge-Device Deployment)
-- 💞️ I’m looking to collaborate on all things regarding Dataset Management
+- 💞️ I’m looking to collaborate on all things regarding Dataset & Model Management
 - 📫 How to reach me: hello@niid.xyz

 <!---